 “Pears cannot ripen alone.
 So we ripened together.” — Meridel Le Sueur

-My sisters and I would help my father
+My sisters and I would watch him shovel hay

-shovel hay from the bed of the slow-moving pickup,
+from the bed of the slow-moving pickup, driverless

 I remember the weight of your loudest threats